 After Smith’s death in 1844 in Illinois, the movement he founded divided into multiple groups.
 While the majority went to Utah under the leadership of Brigham Young, in 1860 another group came together under the leadership of Joseph Smith III, the oldest living son of Joseph Smith, Jr. Beginning in the 1870s, church members began returning to Independence, where the denomination’s official headquarters was established in 1921.

 In 2000, its members voted to change the name of the denomination from the Reorganized Church of Jesus Christ of Latter Day Saints to the Community of Christ, a name they felt more fully expressed their theology and mission.
 The denomination now has 250,000 members in more than 50 countries.

-The Community of Christ Temple is the church’s major landmark and its tall spire visible is throughout the city.
+The Community of Christ Temple is the denomination’s major landmark.
+Its tall spire visible is throughout the city.
 Dedicated in 1994 to peace, reconciliation and healing of the spirit, the striking building with granite walls and a spire of stainless steel was designed by architect Gyo Obata.

 On your tour, you can also visit a small museum of church history on the main floor, and a Children’s Peace Pavilion that uses puppets, puzzles, art projects and other hands-on exhibits to teach about peace-making.
 Across the way is the 6,000-seat Community of Christ Auditorium, which is used for many religious, cultural and community events in the Kansas City area.

 Lori Erickson is one of America’s top travel writers specializing in spiritual journeys.
 She’s the author of the Near the Exit: Travels With the Not-So-Grim Reaper and Holy Rover: Journeys in Search of Mystery, Miracles, and God.
 Her website Spiritual Travels features holy sites around the world.